XiaotaoChen/model-quantization/doc/detection.md

 The custom project [custom detectron2](https://github.com/blueardour/detectron2) and [custom AdelaiDet](https://github.com/blueardour/uofa-AdelaiDet) will upgrade regularly from the origin repo.

-Similar with the orignal project, `custom AdelaiDet` depends on `custom detectron2`.
+Similar with the original project, `custom AdelaiDet` depends on `custom detectron2`.
 Install the two projects based on the original install instructions.

-3. make sure the symbol link is correct.
+3. make sure the symbolic link is correct.
 ```
 cd /workspace/git/detectron2
 ls -l third_party